 We’re standing in the dimly lit cellar of Mas Molla, her family’s beloved and ancient bodega just outside of the Calonge, surrounded by dozens of these old wooden barrels.
-This beautiful, tumble-down property of stone buildings, leafy orchards, and extensive vineyards, is the first stop of an Emporda wine tasting tour which contrasts the old with the new, tradition and nature with modernity and science.
+This beautiful, tumble-down property of stone buildings, leafy orchards, and extensive vineyards, is the first stop of a wine tasting tour in Emporda, Spain.
+A tour that contrasts the old with the new, tradition and nature with modernity and science.

 The air is cool, smelling of damp, wood, and wine, and the age of the place – of the barrels, the cobweb-strewn wooden beams overhead, the stained and dusty stone floor – is palpable.

 Since it’s foundation, this vineyard has been owned by the same family, with generation after generation working here, and every generation adding to the house, creating the sprawling property it is today.
 But in the stone-walled cellar below the house, it’s easy to be transported back to the medieval ages.

 With the exception of the property overhead, things haven’t changed much since the days of Montse’s ancestors.
 In a world of technology and mass production, she still runs her vineyard the old-fashioned way, making what she calls “farmer wine”, continuing with the same production techniques and same kinds of grapes that have been used since Mas Molla was started in the 14th century.

 “If I don’t continue this,” she tells us, “these flavours, these tastes will disappear”.

 But traditional practices aren’t without their complications; where more modern vineyards can control every step of the process, and know exactly what they’re producing, here at Mas Molla the barrels really are in charge.